dcdpr/did-btc1/chapters/Security-Considerations.md

 The security of **did:btc1** identifiers depends on the security of ::Schnorr Signatures:: over the secp256k1 curve.
-It is this signature scheme that is used to secure both the ::Beacon Signals:: and ::DID Update Payloads::.
+It is this signature scheme that is used to secure both the ::Beacon Signals:: and ::BTC1 Updates::.
 Should vulnerabilities be discovered in this scheme or if advancements in quantum computing compromise its cryptographic foundations, the **did:btc1** method would become obsolete.